kubernetes/website/docs/concepts/tools/kubectl/object-management-overview.md

 different operations may be needed for different objects.

-**Note:** Declarative object configuration retains changes made by other writers, even if the changes are not written back to the object configuration file.
+**Note:** Declarative object configuration retains changes made by other writers, even if the changes are not merged back to the object configuration file.
 This is possible by using the *patch* API operation to write only observed differences, instead of using the *replace* API operation to replace the entire object configuration.